Devanshu-11/JobFinder-Application/README.md

      USER CONTROLLER:
      ----------------
-        In this file, authenticated use will have the accessability to create or update the new cart.
-Finally everything present in that cart will be displayed to the user along with the total price of the cart.
+        Enhanced user controller now empowers seamless user updates, ensuring personalized and efficient user management.

 MIDDLEWARE:
 -----------
         This is the folder where every API requests are validated, also every user is authenticated and authorized using json web tokens.

 ROUTES:
 -------
         This is the folder where every API call source is present, for each API call control is transferred to the correct controller file where all the functionalities are done.
 Before passing the control to the controllers, middlewares are called to check the authenticity and validation of the API call.
+        • auth Routes
+        • jobs Routes
+        • test Routes
+        • user Routes

 All API: